tamer4osman/abroad/BRD.md

 - **Budget:** The project must be delivered within the allocated budget of [Specify Budget Amount, if known, otherwise state 'defined budget'].
 - **Timeline:** The core system modules must be deployed according to the phased schedule outlined in the Development Roadmap, with full deployment targeted by [Specify Target Date, e.g., Q1 2027].
-- **Technology Stack:** The system must be developed using the approved technology stack (React, TypeScript, Vite, Tailwind CSS).
+- **Technology Stack:** The system must be developed using the approved technology stack (React 18, TypeScript, Vite, Tailwind CSS, Express.js, Prisma ORM, MySQL, AWS S3, JWT, Zod, modular architecture).
 - **Regulatory Compliance:** The system must strictly adhere to all relevant Libyan laws and Ministry regulations regarding data privacy, security, and consular procedures.
 - **Infrastructure Variability:** The system must be designed to function adequately across varying levels of internet connectivity and IT infrastructure present at different diplomatic missions.
 - **Language:** The primary interface language must be Arabic, with English support as a secondary option where appropriate.